BarakBinyamin/LED-Display/README.md

 #### 1. Bend all 25 small leads down
 <img src= images/1.jpg width="50%"><img src= images/2.jpg width="49.5%">
 #### 2. Bend all 25 big leads to the right
-It's important they are all the same heigt and a good distance up from the LED, ensuring the horizontal and vertical leads won't touch
+It's important they are all the same height and a good distance up from the LED, ensuring the horizontal and vertical leads won't touch
 <img src= images/3.jpg width="49.99%"><img src= images/4.jpg width="50%">

 #### 3. Solder the rows and colums